-This modules examines the legal regulation of competition law in the EU in a critical way.
+This modules examines the legal regulation of competition law in the UK and EU in a critical way.

 The aim of this Module is to provide the student with the ability to critically analyse the nature, development and application of EU Competition Law.